 How will I get reimbursed for my expenses?

-You'll be reimbursed electronically and each user will be responsible for maintaining their own banking information within their user profile.
+You'll be reimbursed electronically.
+Each user will be responsible for maintaining their own banking information within their user profile.

 Will my expense reimbursement be made in my country’s currency?

 Yes, all electronic payments processed through Concur will be made in the local currency, based on the country of residence in each user’s personal profile.

 How do I enter transactions in a foreign currency?